jems-rs/jems-rs/content/posts/introducing-gwu/index.md

 +++
-title = 'Generic Web Handlers in Go' date = 2024-07-20T22:22:00+02:00 published = false
+title = 'Generic Web Handlers in Go' date = 2024-07-21T12:12:12+02:00 published = false
 tags = ['Software Engineering', 'Go', 'Web Development', 'Gwu']
 +++

-> The idea stems from a very interesting [Reddit thread](https://www.reddit.com/r/golang/comments/1dxat13/whats_a_really_good_blog_post_youve_read_lately/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) which lead me to [Willem Schots' blog post](https://www.willem.dev/articles/generic-http-handlers/), giving me a starting point for further advancing the idea of generic web handlers.
+> The idea stems from a very interesting [Reddit thread](https://www.reddit.com/r/golang/comments/1dxat13/whats_a_really_good_blog_post_youve_read_lately/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), which led me to [Willem Schots' blog post](https://www.willem.dev/articles/generic-http-handlers/), giving me a starting point for further advancing the idea of generic web handlers.

 > Heads up: This post and implementation for generic web handlers focuses on APIs (with JSON).
-There is no other data-interchange format, HTML rendering or templating involved.
-However, there should be no issue in extending the idea for further use cases, and I encourage you to do so.
-Please share your ideas and implementations with me! :)
+There is currently no other data-interchange format, HTML rendering, or templating implemented.
+I plan on extending this in the future.
+Please share your ideas with me! :)

+The [code is publicly available on GitHub](https://github.com/reqlabs/gwu), with an [example poem API](https://github.com/reqlabs/gwu/tree/v0.1.0/examples/poem) showcasing the usage of [the initial version](https://github.com/reqlabs/gwu/tree/v0.1.0).

 ## Web Handlers in Go
 I'll keep this simple, as I expect you to be familiar with the basics of Go and `net/http` already.
 Web handlers take an incoming HTTP request, perform some action, and write an HTTP response.

 This "action" often involves some CRUD:
-- *Create* an entity: Create a peom in a peom store.
+- *Create* an entity: Create a poem in a poem store.
 - *Read* an entity: List all poems from that store.
 - *Update* an entity: Update a poem in the store.
 - *Delete* an entity: Delete a certain poem from that store.